GoodIntentionsAssistant/gi/docs/clients/index.md

 ## CLI Test Client

-GI provides a CLI test client called Terminal.
-This can be found in `clients/terminal.js`.
+GI provides a CLI test client found in `clients/cli.js`.

 Load the server and then load the client.
 The client will identify with the server with the client token (stored in your config.js file) and the server will generate a session_token for all requests.
 You can then type in any command to test the app.